iuec/uec-tech-standards/_pages/business_capabilities/cds-api-conformance-overview.md

 sidebar: overview_sidebar
 permalink: cds-api-conformance-overview.html
 toc: true
-summary: This page is a summary of the conformance approach NHS Digital is taking for assessing Clinical Systems conformance to the CDS API Implementation Guide 1.0.
+summary: A summary of the conformance approach NHS Digital is taking for assessing Clinical Systems conformance to the CDS API Implementation Guide 1.0.
 folder: business_capabilities
 ---

-## Summary
-This page is a summary of the conformance approach NHS Digital is taking for assessing Clinical Systems conformance to the CDS API Implementation Guide 1.0.

 ## Introduction
-UEC System Suppliers must undergo a Technical Conformance process to achieve CDS API Guide Conformance certification for their product.
+UEC System Suppliers must undergo a technical Conformance process to achieve CDS API Guide Conformance certification for their product.
 The purpose of CDS API Guide Conformance is for NHS Digital to validate that the developed product (Encounter Management System or Clinical Decision Support System) follows the <a href="https://developer.nhs.uk/apis/cds-api-1-0-0/">CDS API Implementation Guide</a> and is compliant with the guidance.
 System suppliers will have access to a detailed requirements list and a Toolkit Workbench through which simple tests are carried out, to provide the required evidence to NHS Digital.

-Please view the <a href="https://developer.nhs.uk/apis/uec-tech-standards/cds-api-overview.html">CDS API overview</a> for further information on the CDS API Implementation Guide.
+View the <a href="https://developer.nhs.uk/apis/uec-tech-standards/cds-api-overview.html">CDS API overview</a> for further information on the CDS API Implementation Guide.

 ## Basic Technical Overview
 The API service being assured is the technical message interaction between an Encounter Management System (EMS) and a Clinical Decision Support System (CDSS) using <a href="http://www.hl7.org/fhir/STU3/summary.html">FHIR STU3</a> as detailed in the <a href="https://developer.nhs.uk/apis/cds-api-1-0-0/">CDS API Implementation Guide</a>.